 Storing the invoice receive date enables tracking the invoice processing lead times. |

-Best-in-class solutions provide a full analysis of the process efficiency and bottlenecks, including many other dates are captured and tracked, beginning from the date the invoice was scanned, until the date the invoice was paid. |
+The best-in-class solutions provide a comprehensive analysis of process efficiency and bottlenecks, in addition to many other dates, from the date the invoice was received up until the date it was paid. |

 Automation history for vendor invoices |

-Identifies the status of the invoice in the approval workflow. |
+Identifies the status of the invoice in the approval workflow.
+The log is visible behind few clicks and the readability is not the best. |

-History logs with detailed information about past, current and future actions and the changes made during the workflow, all in a readable format are available in best-in-class solutions.
-Altering workflows on the go are also possible. |
+History logs that include detailed information about past, current, and future actions and the changes made during the workflow, all behind one click and in a readable format.
+No need to activate D365 database logs. |

 Resume automated processing for multiple invoices |